xiaoxianyu-office/mm/Skills/Targeters/ObstructingBlock.md

 ## Description
-Tries to target blocks in front of the caster that are obstructing it
+Tries to target the block in front of the caster that is obstructing it

 ## Attributes
 >*This targeter has no attributes*